Gas Separation with Molecular Sieves

 Types of Molecular Sieves

-There are several types of molecular sieves, with the most common being 3A, 4A, 5A, and 13X (also known as 10A).
+There are several types of molecular sieves, with the most common being Molecular Sieves 3A, Molecular Sieves 4A, Molecular Sieves 5A, and Molecular Sieves 13X (also known as Molecular Sieves 10A).
 Each type has a unique pore diameter, allowing for selective adsorption of specific molecules.

 Molecular SievePore DiameterApplications